 Functions That Act Like Procedures

-Many other packages, including SAS, SPSS and Stata have procedures or commands that do typical data analyses which go “down” through all the observations.
+Many other packages, including SAS, SPSS, and Stata have procedures or commands that do typical data analyses which go “down” through all the observations.
 They also have functions that usually do a single calculation across rows, such as taking the mean of some scores for each observation in the data set.
 But R has only functions and many functions can do both.
 How does it get away with that?
 Functions may have a preference to go down rows or across columns but for many functions you can use the “apply” family of functions to force them to go in either direction.
 So it’s true that in R, functions act like both procedures and functions from other packages.
-If you’re coming to R from other software, that’s a wild new idea.
+If you’re coming to R from other software, that’s a radically new approach.

 Odd Treatment of Missing Values